Speaker of the Bangsamoro Parliament: Duties and powers

-The speaker also has administrative supervision over legislative personnel, staff, and secretariat of the Bangsamoro Parliament and is also the appointing authority of all career positions win the parliament.
-Although the speaker is mandated to consult with the chief minister first for appointments of positions which has a salary grade of 25 and above.
+The speaker also has administrative supervision over legislative personnel, staff, and secretariat of the Bangsamoro Parliament and is also the appointing authority of all career positions within the parliament.
+However, the speaker is mandated to consult with the chief minister first for appointments of positions which has a salary grade of 25 and above.
+The speaker must also present to the chief minister every bill before signing into law, and for him to submit a certified true copy of all laws and resolutions approved by the Parliament to the president and to the national Congress.